by Joe McEachern & Matt Langlois

 In today’s security-focused world, every protocol is a potential attack point, even a protocol as old and localized as ARP.

 ARP was originally defined in 1982 as RFC 826.
 Despite its age, Linux kernel code for ARP is still being actively developed.
 There have been more than 10 commits (11 as of October 2017) made to the net/ipv4/arp.c source file in 2017 alone.
 This level of change puts ARP at risk for unexpected behaviors, bugs, regressions, and misconfigurations.
-The new CDRouter ARP test module provides a nice collection of ARP regression and stress tests to ensure that your ARP implementation is solid and helps minimize this risk.
+CDRouter’s ARP test module provides a nice collection of ARP regression and stress tests to ensure that your ARP implementation is solid and helps minimize this risk.

 In some cases, the Linux kernel default behavior for ARP may not be well suited for a router or firewall device.
 It may be desirable to change the defaults to improve resistance to ARP spoofing attacks.
 The default Linux kernel allows ARP to respond to any ARP request on any interface regardless of the source address or network.
-There are also several new filtering devices on the market that specifically depend on ARP spoofing to redirect traffic through a content aware filtering device.
+There are also several filtering devices (e.g., for parental control) on the market that specifically depend on ARP spoofing to redirect traffic through a content aware filtering device.